WA TRAVEL GUIDE · Field notes

 • More regions can pursue ECO certification

-• The concept of “carbon-neutral holidays” could be pioneered here
+• Carbon-neutral holidays could be pioneered here

 • Indigenous knowledge can be more deeply integrated into environmental management